Operation Triangle: Aftermath

 Phou Kout, overlooking Muang Soui, still remained in enemy hands, blocking the RLG path to the Plain of Jars.
 The U.S. proposal to bomb the mountain with napalm was scotched because British ambassador Donald Hopson objected to its use, and the paratroopers were unable to capture the heights in four attempts.
 Running into minefields, the paratroopers suffered 106 casualties from the explosives.
 The communists hung onto the Plain of Jars.
-Captured booty from Sala Phou Khoun included six armored cars, four Soviet 85mm field guns, four 105mm howitzers, 12 trucks, and tons of munitions.
+Captured booty from Sala Phou Khoun included six armored cars, four Soviet 85mm field guns, four 105 mm howitzers, 12 trucks, and tons of munitions.
 The General Staff of the Royal Lao Army was ecstatic.
 Some enthusiasts thought recapture of the entire Plain of Jars might still be possible.
 Prime Minister Souvanna Phouma, as well as Generals Kouprasith and Vang Pao all visited the site for inspection tours on 30 July 1964.

 However, matters were not helped by GM 11's arrival being greeted with an accidental discharge from a guerrilla recoilless rifle that nearly hit its headquarters section.
 The commander of GM 16 was furious at being robbed of his victory.
 Morale sagged among all the Lao government regulars despite their partial success.

 The fact that Poe and the Hmong irregulars had actually captured the objective was downplayed.
 The purpose of the operation had been as much public relations as seizure of territory; the Royal Lao Army needed success as a morale booster.
 At any rate, timing favored obscurity, as the Tonkin Gulf Incident of 2 August pulled America into the Vietnam War even as Operation Triangle was ending.
 As the Tonkin Gulf Incident overshadowed Operation Triangle and the focus of American attention switched to Vietnam, the CIA was tasked with generating support within Laos for the Vietnam theater.